-As of June 30, 2020 the Organization maintained cash balances in financial institutions in excess of the amounts insured by the FDIC.
+As of June 30, 2021 the Organization maintained cash balances in financial institutions within the amounts insured by the FDIC.
+During the audit period the Organization occasionally exceeded those limits.
 However, management believes the credit risk is minimal due to the quality of the financial institutions where its cash is held.